-Lakeland Care, Inc.'s credentialing standards are established to meet the requirements of LCI's contracts with Centers for Medicare & Medicaid Services (CMS) and the Wisconsin DHS.
+Lakeland Care, Inc. has established credentialing standards to comply with the requirements of our contracts with the Centers for Medicare & Medicaid Services (CMS) and the Wisconsin Department of Health Services (DHS).

-The credentialing process ensures that providers are properly educated, trained, and accessible to LCI members.
-LCI retains the right and the obligation to accept or reject the recommendations of credentialing delegates.
+The credentialing process ensures that our providers are properly educated, trained, and accessible to LCI members.
+LCI reserves the right and obligation to accept or reject the recommendations made by credentialing delegates.

-Information that is acquired through the credentialing and re-credentialing processes is considered confidential.
-LCI staff with access to the files are responsible for ensuring the information remains confidential, except as otherwise provided by law.
+Please note that any information acquired during the credentialing and re-credentialing processes is treated as confidential.
+LCI staff members with access to these files are responsible for maintaining the confidentiality of this information, except as required by law.

-Lakeland Care, Inc. may not contract with or use any providers who are excluded from participation in any federal or state health care programs.
+Additionally, Lakeland Care, Inc. is prohibited from contracting with or utilizing any providers who are excluded from participation in any federal or state health care programs.